it-is-wednesday/pitzulit/README.md

 - [ ] Useful error messages
 - [ ] Ensure essential binaries are available
 - [X] Provide an interface for searching and selecting videos instead of manually feeding their URL
-- [ ] Think of a sexier name
-- [ ] Web interface?